glamboyosa/lawyergpt/readme.md

 ### 2. **API (Go HTTP API)**

-The API can be run either in a Docker container (recommended) or directly on your local machine with the necessary dependencies.
+The API can be run using Docker, with the project utilizing a makefile for ease of development.

 #### Prerequisite: **Set up the `.env` file**